 Tips for Prevention

-Once you have your acne and blackheads under control, there are a number of things you can do to help prevent future breakouts.
+Once you have your blackheads and acne under control, there are a number of things you can do to help prevent future acne breakouts.

 - Clean Your Phone Simply enough, regularly cleaning the surface of your phone can help reduce acne.
 If you think about it, your phone is exposed to a lot of bacteria and dirt throughout the day - it is touched by your hands, the inside of your bag, pockets, maybe even other people!
 Then you put it right up next to your face and across your cheek, allowing all that dirt and bacteria to transfer onto your skin.
 Regularly cleaning the surface of your phone reduces the effects of this scenario.